How To Open A Hostel From Scratch (Step by Step)

-The key to making money in this industry is to make money beyond just ofering a place to sleep.
+The key to making money in this industry is to serve guests beyond just offering a place to sleep.

 The really successful hostels make the money from extras beyond the price of the bed.
 This means services such as pub crawls, tours, in-hostel restaurants, selling drinks, visa services, etc.

-The important point to understand here is that once you have the guests, you got the chance to sell them extra services. in all kinds of forms.
+The important point to understand here is that once you have the guests, you have the chance to sell them extra services. in all kinds of forms.
+This is key.

 A couple of examples.
-Poc Na in Isla Mujeres (Mexico) makes the most money from the drinks in the club.
+The great Poc Na in Isla Mujeres (Mexico) makes the most money from the drinks in the beach bar.
 Los Amigos Hostel in Flores (Guatemala) makes the most money from the tour bookings to Tikal, as well as their own in-hostel restaurant.
 Same with Loki Hostels and Wild Rover in several South American locations – which make money on the bars, not on the beds.

 4 – Cleanliness Is f**** important

 Obsessive cleaning is the single most underrated contributor to a successful hostel story.
-Hostels that are perfectly clean will perform better.
+Clean hostels make more money and survive longer.

-One good example of a good cleaning strategy is Dream Hostel in Kiev.
-They devote a lot of resources to cleaning, but it’s one of the best ways to make sure that a hostel remains booked when increasing the prices.
+One good example of a fantastic cleaning strategy is Dream Hostel in Kiev.
+Their cleaning expenses are very high, but their obsession with cleaning has become one of their best competitive advantages.
+High cleaning standards make sure the hostel remains booked even when increasing the prices.

 How To Open A Hostel: Step By Step Guide

 1 – Choose A Location